bartificer/programming-by-stealth/docs/pbs70.md

 You can see a real-world example in `pbs70b.html` where the code reads the values for the title and body from the text box and text area in the form.

-## Asside — Reminder: Don’t Re-Invent the Wheel!
+## Aside — Reminder: Don’t Re-Invent the Wheel!

 If you look at the source code for pbs70b.html you’ll notice I made use of two additional open source libraries.
 Rather than writing my own random glop generator I made use of a nice simple open source one published to GitHub named [lorem-ipsum-js](https://github.com/fffilo/lorem-ipsum-js).